JanThorbecke/OpenSource/README.md

 To reproduce the Figures shown in the GEOPHYICS manuscript "Finite-difference modeling experiments for seismic interferometry" the scripts in FiguresPaper directory can be used.
 Please read the README in the FiguresPaper directory for more instructions and guidelines.

+An extensive manual of fdelmodc can be found in doc/fdelmodcManual.pdf

 Marchenko method : MARCHENKO
 ----------------------------